Diti-Arora13/Diti-Arora13/README.md

-💻I am currently a React Js developer and learning Nodejs
+💻I am currently a React Js developer

 🎨I am enthusiastic about UI designing and keep making new UI everyday